Quaternions as Rotations

-Next, let’s prove that the scalar part qpqβˆ— is the same as the scalar of p (we can use the formula to find the scalar component of a quaternion)
+Next, let’s prove that the scalar part of qpqβˆ— is the same as the scalar of p (we can use the formula to find the scalar component of a quaternion):

 2S(qpqβˆ—)=qpqβˆ—+(qpqβˆ—)βˆ—=qpqβˆ—+qpβˆ—qβˆ—=q(p+pβˆ—)qβˆ—=q2S(p)qβˆ—=2qS(p)qβˆ—=2[sq,vq][sp,0][sq,βˆ’vq]=2[spsq,spvq][sq,βˆ’vq]=2[spsq2βˆ’sp(vqβ‹…βˆ’vq),βˆ’spsqvq+spsqvq+spvqΓ—vq]=2[spsq2+sp|v|2,0]=2[spsq2+sp(1βˆ’sq2),0]because of the definition of a unit quaternion=2[sp,0]=2S(p)